trufnetwork/rewards_contracts/README.md

 # Kwil Reward Distribution

+### Deploy scripts

+There are a couple of tasks for deploying contracts:
+- `npx hardhat deploy-mock-token`, for testing mostly
+- `npx hardhat deploy-factory`
+- `npx hardhat deploy-clone`
+- `npx hardhat deploy-safe`, TODO

+If deploy to a new network, first we need to `deploy-factory`, then `deploy-clone` for each new escrow contract.
+If deploy to existing network, we only need to `deploy-clone`.

+> NOTE: use `--help` for arguments and flags.

 ### Development with Sepolia testnet

 Since we're using Safe, and it's hard to deploy a local full stack Safe